 Place a dollop of preserves in the middle of the pastry dough and roll up in croissant shape, triangles, or squares.

 Transfer to a parchment lined baking sheet and bake at 350 degrees Fahrenheit for about 15 minutes or golden brown.
+I made 12 small turnovers so baked these on a quarter sheet pan in two batches.
+If you have a larger you can use a half sheet pan and bake in one batch.

 Let cool for a few minutes before biting into to turnover.